Free Trial

 BPAY Short Interest - Frequently Asked Questions

-Short interest is the volume of iShares FinTech Active ETF shares that have been sold short but have not yet been covered or closed out.
-As of April 15th, traders have sold 169 shares of BPAY short.
-0.05% of iShares FinTech Active ETF's shares are currently sold short.
+Short interest is the volume of iShares FinTech Active ETF shares that have been sold short but have not yet been closed out or covered.
+As of April 30th, investors have sold 338 shares of BPAY short.
+0.09% of iShares FinTech Active ETF's shares are currently sold short.
 Learn More on iShares FinTech Active ETF's current short interest.

-iShares FinTech Active ETF saw a decrease in short interest in the month of April.
-As of April 15th, there was short interest totaling 169 shares, a decrease of 84.9% from the previous total of 1,117 shares.
+iShares FinTech Active ETF saw a increase in short interest in April.
+As of April 30th, there was short interest totaling 338 shares, an increase of 100.0% from the previous total of 169 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 Short selling BPAY is an investing strategy that aims to generate trading profit from iShares FinTech Active ETF as its price is falling.
-BPAY shares are trading down $0.19 today.
 To short a stock, an investor borrows shares, sells them and buys the shares back on the public market later to return it to the lender.
 Short sellers are betting that a stock will decline in price.
 If the stock does drop after selling, the short seller buys it back at a lower price and returns it to the lender.
 The difference between the sell price and the buy price is the trader's profit.

 A short squeeze for iShares FinTech Active ETF occurs when it has a large amount of short interest and its stock appreciates in price.
 This forces short sellers to cover their short interest positions by buying actual shares of BPAY, which in turn drives the price of the stock up even further.